UNIL-Agripath/Nepali-PDF-text-extractor/README.md

 # Nepali PDF Text Extractor and Translator

-This application provides a graphical user interface (GUI) for extracting text from PDF files in Nepali language using various libraries and translating the extracted text to English.
+This application provides a graphical user interface (GUI) for extracting and comparing text from PDF files in Nepali using various libraries and translating the extracted text to English.

 ## Features